koayck/CPC354-3D-Gasket-TV-Ident/README.md

 # Introduction

-This project is a 3D gasket animation of a TV ident for the course CPC354 Computer Graphics and Visualisation.
+This project is a 3D gasket animation of a TV ident for the course CPC354 Computer Graphics & Visualization.
 The program is written in JavaScript and uses WebGL for rendering.

 # Objective